Federigo Tozzi: Biography

-In the decades following his death, he came to be considered one of the first Italian modernists.
-According to Italo Calvino, he is one of the great European writers of Italian descent.
-His style is concise and laconic (Piper Verlag).
-According to Alberto Moravia, Tozzi describes great tragedies with simple words.
+Though he was little known even in his homeland at the time of his death, in the following decades Tozzi came to be considered one of the first Italian modernists, and he was a powerful influence on later modernists.
+Italo Calvino considered him one of the great European writers of Italian descent.
+Tozzi's style is concise and laconic (Piper Verlag).
+According to Alberto Moravia, Tozzi was able to describe great tragedies with simple words.